fiboa/specification/CONTRIBUTING.md

 Start with the following command in the folder where this README is located:
 `pip install pipenv --user`

+Install the dependencies for the test:
+`pipenv install`

 Finally, you can run the tests as follows:

 - To check the markdown run: `pipenv run test-docs`